-September Term Loan Agreement

-On September 18, 2023, the Company entered into a convertible senior secured term loan agreement (the "Term Loan Agreement") with ATW Special Situations II LLC as collateral agent (in such capacity, the "Collateral Agent") and lender, and Transocean Finance Limited, ATW Special Situations I LLC, Material Impact Fund II, L.P ("Material Impact"), and RCB Equities #1, LLC, as lenders.
-The Convertible Senior Secured Term Loan Agreement provides the Company with up to \$20.0 million of secured term loans.
-On December 31, 2023, the Company, entered into an amendment to the Term Loan Agreement which provided the Company with an incremental loan in the aggregate principal amount of \$695,000.
-On January 30, 2024, Nauticus Robotics, Inc., a Delaware corporation (the "Company"), entered into a second amendment to the Term Loan Agreement, which provided the Company with an incremental loan in the aggregate principal amount of \$3,753,144.
-Our director, Adam Sharkawy, is the managing partner and founding member of Material Impact Fund II, L.P.
-In addition, Mark L. Mey, who was our director until December 18, 2023, is the Chief Financial Officer of Transocean Inc., the parent company of Transocean Finance Limited.
+2023 Term Loan Agreement.
+On September 18, 2023, the Company entered into a convertible senior secured term loan agreement (the "2023 Term Loan Agreement") with ATW II as collateral agent and lender, and Transocean Finance Limited, ATW I, MIF and RCB Equities #1, LLC, as lenders.
+The Convertible Senior Secured Term Loan Agreement provides the Company with up to \$20.0 million of secured term loans and the initial amount funded was \$11,600,000.
+On December 31, 2023, the Company, entered into an amendment to the 2023 Term Loan Agreement which provided the Company with an incremental loan in the aggregate principal amount of \$695,000.
+On January 30, 2024, the Company entered into a second amendment to the 2023 Term Loan Agreement, which provided the Company with an incremental loan in the aggregate principal amount of \$3,753,144 (see Note 7 to our consolidated financial statements set forth in our Annual Report on Form 10-K for the fiscal years ended December 31, 2024 - Notes Payable).

-January Term Loan Agreement

-On January 30, 2024, the Company also entered into a senior secured term loan agreement (the "January Term Loan Agreement") with ATW Special Situations Management LLC, as collateral agent (in such capacity, the "Collateral Agent") and lender, and ATW Special Situations III LLC ("ATW III"), Material Impact, VHG Investments LLC, ATW II LLC and ATW I LLC, as lenders.
-The January Term Loan Agreement provides the Company with an aggregate \$9.55 million of secured term loans.
-The Loans bear interest at the rate of 15% per annum, payable quarterly in arrears on the first day of each calendar quarter commencing April 1, 2024.
-Our director, Adam Sharkawy, is the managing partner and founding member of Material Impact Fund II, L.P.
+2024 Term Loan Agreement.
+On January 30, 2024, the Company also entered into a senior secured term loan agreement (the "2024 Term Loan Agreement") with ATW Special Situations Management LLC, as collateral agent (in such capacity, the "Collateral Agent") and lender, and ATW Special Situations III LLC ("ATW III"), MIF, VHG Investments LLC, ATW Special Situations II LLC ("ATW II") and ATW I, as lenders.
+The 2024 Term Loan Agreement provides the Company with an aggregate \$9,551,856 of secured term loans.
+On May 1, 2024, the Company entered into an amendment to the 2024 Term Loan Agreement which provided the Company with an incremental loan in the aggregate principal amount of \$1,000,000 (see Note 7 to our consolidated financial statements set forth in our Annual Report on Form 10-K for the fiscal years ended December 31, 2024 - Notes Payable).